 Free Ed Pointdexter

 Ed is now 76 years old and in poor health with multiple medical conditions.
-While in prison, he obtained a bachelor's degree and completed work on a master's.
-He has satisfied the conditions for parole, having bettered himself and others and poses no risk to the community if released.
+While in prison, he obtained a bachelor's degree and pursued work toward a master's.
+He has satisfied the conditions for parole, having bettered himself, engaged in service to others, and poses no risk to the community if released.

 We ask the community to join us in advocating for Freedom for Ed.
 Write or call the Pardons Board to urge them to expedite his application for a sentence commutation so he may be paroled.